Trade uncertainty: Explore resources and tools for your business.

 The impact on your business

-- In general, the Canadian dollar's impact on SMEs will depend on the nature of your business and its dependence on imports versus exports.
+• In general, the impact of Canadian dollar fluctuations on SMEs will depend on the nature of your business and its reliance on imports versus exports.

-- A weak Canadian dollar supports exports.
-If, on the other hand, you are importing inputs or machinery, your operating costs could rise in the coming months.
+• A weak Canadian dollar supports exports.
+If, on the other hand, you import inputs or machinery, your operating costs could ease in the short term.

 Proven strategies